michaelsousajr/zsh-arc-search/README.md

    source ~/.zshrc
    ```

+   ***

    ```
-   Note: The name of this repo differs from folder name in zsh customs folder, if you decide to manully install you must change the folder name to "arc-search".
+   Note: The name of this repo will differ from folder name in the zsh customs folder, if you decide to manully install you must change the folder name to "arc-search".
    ```

 ## Usage